slerman12/UnifiedML/README.md

 Careful, without ```replay.save=true``` a replay, whether new or loaded, will be deleted upon terminate, except for the default offline classification replays.

-Replays also save uniquely w.r.t. a date-time to allow parallel training.
-In case of multiple saved replays per a unique experiment, the most recent is loaded.
+Replays also save uniquely w.r.t. a date-time to allow multiple independent runs at the same time.
+In case of multiple saved replays per a unique experiment, the most recent is loaded with `load=true`.

 ### Custom Architectures